Chemical decoding of kinematic substructures in the Galactic halo: Introduction

-More specifically, we know that the Galaxy has experienced at least one massive merger (i.e., with GSE), which is supposed to have a broader distribution in the energy-angular momentum space with respect to the sharp kinematic cuts by which it is defined in the literature.
-It could have then produced clumps in other regions of the space that may be associated to independent mergers, it could have contaminated the neighbouring ones produced by different accretions, and finally it may have triggered the kinematic heating of disc stars, which could contaminate the accreted clumps as well.
+More specifically, we know that the Galaxy has experienced at least one massive merger (i.e., with GSE), which likely has a broader distribution in the energy-angular momentum space with respect to the sharp kinematic cuts by which it is defined in the literature \citep[e.g., in ][]{horta23, koppelman19b, massari2019}.
+It could have then produced clumps in other regions of the space that may be associated to independent mergers, it could have contaminated the neighbouring ones produced by different accretions, and finally it may have triggered the kinematic heating of disc stars, which could contaminate the accreted clumps as well \citep[e.g.,][]{jean-baptiste2017, koppelman20, skuladottir25, berni26}.
 To complicate the picture, a number of studies have also shown that accreted debris can generate metallicity gradients in the energy angular momentum space \citep[][]{amarante22, khoperskov23c, mori24}.
 If these accretion events are sufficiently massive, they can, in addition, produce clumps featuring different metallicity distribution functions (with different shapes and mean values), despite being related to the same merger event \citep[][]{mori24}.

 It is clear that the overall outcome of these premises is a very complex picture to disentangle.
 Today we can observe various substructures in the Milky Way's stellar halo, defined according to a relative difference in kinematics and chemical properties.
 However, is there really a way to discriminate between different accretion debris and to assess whether two or more of them are related to each other?
 This is the fundamental question guiding this work.
 In particular, we aim at establishing whether putative present-day substructures are connected to the GSE event or to heated disc stars.
 Once both sources of contamination have been quantified, we may finally be able to identify genuine halo substructures and uncover their specific properties.